What are Autism-Related Services?

 Federal Employee Health Benefit Plans are required to cover ABA for children with ASD https://www.opm.gov/policy-data-oversight/worklife/news-attachments/aba-coverage-in-fehb-for-2017-questions-answers.pdf

-In July 2014, the Centers for Medicare and Medicaid Services (CMS) issued guidance clarifying its position on Medicaid coverage of services to children with Autism Spectrum Disorder (ASD).
-ASD includes autistic disorder, pervasive developmental disorder not otherwise speciﬁed, and Asperger’s Syndrome.
+In July 2014, the Centers for Medicare and Medicaid Services (CMS) issued guidance [CMS’s bulletin] on Medicaid coverage of services to children with Autism Spectrum Disorder (ASD).
+ASD includes older diagnoses such as autistic disorder, pervasive developmental disorder not otherwise speciﬁed, and Asperger’s Syndrome.

-All states, including North Carolina, must cover therapies that treat ASD for children under 21 with Medicaid, even if the services are not covered for adults under the State Medicaid Plan as long as the services are medically necessary.
+All states, including North Carolina, must cover therapies that treat ASD for children under 21 who have Medicaid through the EPSDT benefit, as long as the services are medically necessary.
 While Applied Behavioral Analysis (ABA) is often mentioned as treatment for ASD, there are other recognized treatments as well (some developed by TEACCH in NC) that might be as effective or more so, depending on the individual need.